 - 150 g dark chocolate or milk chocolate and omit the sugar

-- 1 chilli pepper or replace with ¼ tsp cayenne pepper
+- 1 chilli pepper or replace with ¼ teaspoon cayenne pepper

-- 2 tbsp cocoa powder or use nuts, sprinkles or coconut
+- 2 tablespoon cocoa powder or use nuts, sprinkles or coconut

 - Put the creme fraiche and sugar in a saucepan and heat over a low heat until the sugar has melted.
 Turn the heat off.